KeatonBrink/distrubuted-chessboard-generation/README.md

 # Usage

-The master node will create a starter chessboard for all worker nodes that attempt to contact it.
+The master node will create a starter chessboard for any worker nodes that attempts to contact it via gRPC.

 Inside cb_master/, the master node must first be built and then ran: